huggingface/blog/bert-101.md

 Attaining performance of this caliber isn’t without consequences.
 Next up, let’s learn about Machine Learning's impact on the environment.

-## 5. Enviornmental impact of deep learning
+## 5. Environmental impact of deep learning

 Large Machine Learning models require massive amounts of data which is expensive in both time and compute resources.